Namibia: Chasing Rhinos on African Time

 Namibia: Tracking Rhinos with Local experts in the Savannah

-I bounce along the rocky track beneath the cloudless cerulean sky with my guide, Raymond, looking for a rhinoceros in Damaraland, Namibia.
+I bounced along the rocky track beneath the cloudless cerulean sky with my guide, Raymond, looking for a rhinoceros in Damaraland, Namibia.

 My fascination with rhinos goes back to high school when I read Ionesco’s Rhinoceros, a play about the absurdity of human nature.
-A few years later, I stood in front of Albrecht Dürer’s woodcut of a rhinoceros at the British Museum, hypnotized by the prehistoric-looking animal withits two large horns and armor-like hide.
+A few years later, I stood in front of Albrecht Dürer’s woodcut of a rhinoceros at the British Museum, hypnotized by the prehistoric-looking animal with its two large horns and armor-like hide.

-Raymond has warned me that this is not a zoo and the rhinos are not wearing transmitter collars, so there’s no guarantee we’ll see one; but if we do, the trackers will signal for us to get out of our vehicle as quietly as possible, walk single file to where they direct us, and remain perfectly still.
+Raymond has warned me that this is not a zoo and the rhinos are not wearing transmitter collars, so there’s no guarantee we’ll see one; but if we do, the trackers will signal for us to get out of our vehicle as quietly as possible, walk single file to where they direct us and remain perfectly still.

 A steenbok, one of the smaller antelopes, prongs before us jumping almost eight feet into the air on every step.
 “He’s showing off,” Raymond laughs.

 Skittish as a Steenbok

 Eventually, we pass a herd of steenbok that prong away from us.
 “Is a rhino skittish as a steenbok?”
 I ask.